VienDinhCom/practice-makes-perfect/freecodecamp-data-visualization/README.md

 # Data Visualization

-You know, I’ve worked with Chart.js and React Charts before—they’re high-level and easy to use.
+I’ve worked with Chart.js and React Charts before—they’re high-level and easy to use.
 But this time, it was different.

 From scratch, I built a Bar Chart, Scatterplot Graph, Heat Map, Choropleth Map, and Treemap Diagram—each telling a unique story.
 D3.js wasn’t just a tool; it was a challenge.
 I wrestled with SVG, axes, scales, and legends—figuring out tooltips, data fetching, and transformations.